simple-icons/simple-icons/README.md

 <img height="32" width="32" src="https://cdn.simpleicons.org/[ICON_SLUG]/[COLOR]" />
 ```

 Where `[COLOR]` is optional, and can be replaced by the [hex colors](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color) or [CSS keywords](https://www.w3.org/wiki/CSS/Properties/color/keywords) of the icon you want to you use.
-The color is defaulted to the color of icon from [Simpleicons.org](https://simpleicons.org).
+The color is defaulted to the HEX color of the icon shown in [simpleicons.org website](https://simpleicons.org).
 For example:

 ```html
 <img height="32" width="32" src="https://cdn.simpleicons.org/simpleicons" />